On the structure of certain valued fields: Functoriality

 \begin{proof} Since $\nu(p)=0$, $e+e\nu(e)+1=e+1$.
 By Theorem \ref{main theorem lifting functor}, $\CC_{p,e}$ is $(e+1)$-liftable.
 Let $\BF_p$ be the prime field of $p$ elements.
 Let $K$ be the fraction field of the Witt ring $W(k)$ of $k=\BF_p(\zeta_e)$.
 By Lemma \ref{tame distinct}, there are two totally ramified extensions $L_1$ and $L_2$ of degree $e$ over $K$ such that there is no isomorphism between $L_1$ and $L_2$.
 If $\CC_{p,e}$ is $e$-liftable, $L_1$ and $L_2$ are isomorphic over $K$ by Proposition \ref{tame optimal pro} and it is a contradiction. \end{proof}

 \begin{remark}

 \emph{Proposition \ref{tame optimal pro}} and \emph{Corollary \ref{tame optimal cor}} show the difference between the unramified case and the tamely ramified case.
-We can regard the absolutely unramified valued fields of mixed characteristic as the absolutely tamely ramified valued fields having the ramification index $e=1$.
-If we apply the formula $e+1$ in \emph{Corollary \ref{tame optimal cor}} to $\CC_p$, the lifting number for $\CC_p$ should be $1+1=2$.
-But the argument in the proof of \emph{Corollary \ref{tame optimal cor}} does not work for $\CC_p$.
-For an absolutely unramified complete discrete valued field $K$, there is a unique totally ramified extension of degree $1$ over $K$, that is, $K$ itself.
-Hence the fact that the lifting number for $\CC_p$ is $1$ does not disagree with \emph{Corollary \ref{tame optimal cor}}.
+We can regard the unramified valued fields of mixed characteristic as the tamely ramified valued fields having the ramification index $e=1$.
+If we apply \emph{Corollary \ref{tame optimal cor}} to $\CC_p$, the lifting number for $\CC_p$ should be $1+1=2$.
+However the argument in the proof of \emph{Corollary \ref{tame optimal cor}} does not work for $\CC_p$.
+For an unramified complete discrete valued field $K$, there is a unique totally ramified extension of degree $1$ over $K$, that is, $K$ itself.
+Hence the fact that the lifting number for $\CC_p$ is $1$ does not contradict \emph{Corollary \ref{tame optimal cor}}.

 \end{remark}